idaholab/moose/modules/doc/content/application_development/profiling.md

 ## Google Performance Tools (Linux, Mac)

-Moose has support for profiling with [gperftools](https://github.com/gperftools/gperftools) built-in.
+MOOSE has support for profiling with [gperftools](https://github.com/gperftools/gperftools) built-in.
 To use it, you must compile MOOSE with profiling support enabled.
 If compiling with the latest MOOSE environment package, your applications will already be compiled